MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/search.md

 # Search

-In Power Apps portals, you can search for records across multiple entities by using portal's global search functionality.
+In Power Apps portals, you can search for records across multiple tables by using portal's global search functionality.
 You can also search within records of lists using list search functionality.

 List search functionality in the portal uses FetchXML in the backend to search the columns defined in the list and then display the results.

-Global search uses an external search index that is based on Lucene.Net and is used to search within multiple entities and fields at once.
+Global search uses an external search index that is based on Lucene.Net and is used to search within multiple tables and fields at once.

 ## Global search

-Global search of portals allows you to search for records across multiple entities.
+Global search of portals allows you to search for records across multiple tables.
 It also allows you to search across multiple columns and configure what columns of a table would be searchable.

 Among the benefits of global search are its ability to:
 - Find matches to any word in the search term in any field in the table.
 Matches can include inflectional words like stream, streaming, or streamed.
-- Return results from all searchable entities in a single list sorted by relevance, based on factors such as:
+- Return results from all searchable tables in a single list sorted by relevance, based on factors such as:
     - Number of words matched.
     - Proximity to each other in the text.
 - Highlight matches in the search results.